objarni/FiniteStateMachineTDDKata/README.txt

     port.h|c    - communicate with port through memory fsm.h|c     - the (not finished) Button FSM implementation

 3. Ready to write some tests?
-Here's some scenarios:
+Here are some scenarios:

  - lamp should turn on when the user presses button
  - lamp should turn off when the doors open